dchaboyer/Woodlot-App/README.md

                                           - Project backlog: Self-explanatory.
 The backlog currently only contains previous project submissions.

-                                          - GUI Prototype: A pdf depicting the GUI the project is aiming aiming for.
+                                          - GUI Prototype: A pdf depicting the guiding design for the project's Graphical User Interface.

                                           - wccc.apk: An apk file for anyone who wants to try the app.